francescobarbarulo/pysim/README.md

 Moreover `BaseModule` provides some methods for sending messages:
 - `send(msg, dest, delay)` is the standard method for sending a message `msg` to module with name `dest` with a delay equal to `delay` (default 0).
 - `schedule_at(msg, delay)` allows a module to send the message to itself.
-- `broadcast(msg, delay)` allows a module to send the message to all the modules of the system but itself.